ruejo2013/Machine-Learning-Candlestick-Recognition-Trading-Strategy-/README.md

 ---

 # Research Questions to Answer
 How well can we train a machine learning model to identify certain candlestick formations?
-Can we create a profitable trading strategy based off of the models candlestick formation identification?
+Can we create a profitable trading strategy based off the model's candlestick formation identification?

 ---